alexandertrefz/essence/packages/website/optimisations.md

 views less, a combined one where there are two runs — and in the last case the List KEEPS what was combined and forgets its front, so a List read twice pays for combining once.
-The Methods written more simply against one array than two ask for one and are otherwise the code they were: `slice`, `reverse`, `insert`, `sort`, `split`, `pair`.
-The Methods that walk do not ask, reading the two runs in turn instead; and neither do the ones that index, because which run holds a position is one comparison and some arithmetic, so reading an item out of a prepended-to List costs what reading one out of a flat List costs rather than collapsing it first.
+The Methods written more simply against one array than two ask for one and are otherwise the code they were: `reverse`, `sort`, `split`, `pair`.
+The Methods that walk do not ask, reading the two runs in turn instead;
+and neither do the ones that index, because which run holds a position is one comparison and some arithmetic, so reading an item out of a prepended-to List costs what reading one out of a flat List costs rather than collapsing it first.

 **Every walk fixes its count before its first turn and never asks an array how long it is again.** A run can GROW under a walk, because a callback may append